essedum-project/essedum-platform/README.md

       •	Maven build can also be created directly form the Eclipse or STS Ide
       •	To create Maven build from Eclipse below are the steps
       •	Import code into eclipse as a maven import
-      •	Right click on Aip project->Run as-> maven build->paste the command in goals as shown below
+      •	Right click on essedum project->Run as-> maven build->paste the command in goals as shown below
       •	Once build was success you will see below output